 Most people that 3D print are usually printing with PLA, ABS or similar materials that aren’t abrasive.

 In these cases, a good quality brass nozzle will do more than fine, although you could do with an upgrade compared to some of the factory brass nozzles you get with your 3D printer.

-If you are after a stainless steel nozzle to purchase quickly, I would recommend the POLISI3D Stainless Steel Nozzle.
+If you are after a stainless steel nozzle to purchase quickly, I would recommend the 20 PCs USPacific Stainless Steel Nozzles with Needle Cleaning Kit.
 It comes with 4 nozzles with a 0.4mm diameter.